numaproj/numaflow/docs/quick-start.md

 After exploring how Numaflow pipelines run, you can check what data [Sources](./user-guide/sources/generator.md) and [Sinks](./user-guide/sinks/kafka.md) Numaflow supports out of the box, or learn how to write [User Defined Functions](user-guide/user-defined-functions/user-defined-functions.md).

+Numaflow can also be paired with Numalogic, a collection of ML models and algorithms for real-time data analytics and AIOps including anomaly detection.
+Visit the [Numalogic homepage](https://numalogic.numaproj.io/) for more information.